frankfeder/movies-etl/README.md

 * **ratings.csv**  within a folder called "kaggle" located in the working directory
 * **config.py** in the working directory with a value for "db_password" (your postgreSQL server password)

-The order I created these notebooks in is as follows:
+I created these notebooks in the following order:
 1. **Movies_Testing.ipynb** initial EDA, granular testing of all ETL steps
 2. **ETL_function_test.ipynb** skeleton of automated ETL pipeline via master function, set up initial dataframes
 3. **ETL_clean_wiki_movies.ipynb** adding wikipedia data transformations to master function